JaneliaSciComp/gpt-semantic-search/README.md

 If you are at Janelia you can experiment easily by copying the data sources from shared storage on NRS:

     mkdir ./data
-    copy -R /nrs/scicompsoft/rokicki/semantic-search/wiki ./data
+    copy -R /nrs/scicompsoft/rokicki/semantic-search/data ./data

-If you want to download the latest data, you can use the [DownloadConfluence.ipynb](notebooks/DownloadConfluence.ipynb) notebook to download the wiki for yourself.
-You can export data from Slack using their [export tool](https://slack.com/help/articles/201658943-Export-your-workspace-data).
+If you want to download the latest data:

+1. Confluence Wiki - use the [DownloadConfluence.ipynb](notebooks/DownloadConfluence.ipynb) notebook to download the wiki content
+2. Slack - export data from Slack using their [export tool](https://slack.com/help/articles/201658943-Export-your-workspace-data).
+3. Janelia.org - run the web crawling spider with `scrapy runspider spider.py`

 ### Run indexing